maimunarashid/REMAV-Mars-Trash-Solution/README.md

-> ⚠ *Note:* This project has been moved to a new repository due to technical updates and improvements.
+### ⚠️ Project Moved
-> This repository is no longer maintained.
+**This repository is no longer maintained due to technical issues.**
-> Please visit the updated version here: 👉 [ReMAV – New Repository](https://github.com/tani-rahman/ReMav-client)
+Please visit the updated version repository here: 👉 [ReMAV – New Repository](https://github.com/tani-rahman/ReMav-clientK)